npherson/sp-provisioning-service/README.md

 Code for the provisioning service hosted at http://provisioning.sharepointpnp.com.

-All the **SharePoint Look Book templates** hosted from this service are also open-sourced and are available from seperate [repository](https://github.com/SharePoint/sp-dev-provisioning-templates), which is the content source for the release information.
+All the **SharePoint Look Book templates** hosted from this service are also open-sourced and are available from a seperate [repository](https://github.com/SharePoint/sp-dev-provisioning-templates), which is the content source for the release information.

-> Please be aware that **documentation work is still in progress** and we will keep on provide more guidance and input around covered capabilities in this solution.
+> Please be aware that **documentation work is still in progress** and we will keep providing more guidance and input around covered capabilities in this solution.
 In the meantime, please submit issues and questions using the [issues list](../../issues) to help us provide better documentation and guidance.
 Thanks for your patience!

 ![PnP Provisioning Service Front Page](./assets/frontpage.png)